Wakulla Spring is one of the largest springs worldwide and it is also a part of one of the largest underwater cave

 The spring has one vent which emits incredible amounts of water.

 Highest measured outflow took place on April 11, 1973, when every second was poured 54,226 l of lucid water.
 This is the biggest measured flow from a spring in the United States, but not in the world, as often claimed.
 Vaucluse Springs in France are discharging more than 200,000 l/s after heavy rains.

 Lowest known discharge from Wakulla Springs was 708 l/s in June 1931.
-The average flow of Wakulla Spring, as calculated over 67 years long period, is 11,000 l/s.
+The average flow of Wakulla Spring increase in the second decade of the 21st century and in 2004-2009 the mean discharge was 17,437 l/s.

-Such amount of water would be sufficient for 8 million people (if we take average consumption on Earth).
+Such amount of water would be sufficient for more than 10 million people (if we take average consumption on Earth).

 One of the entrances in a giant cave

 Total depth of spring is 56 m.
-Water of Wakulla Spring is very lucid and one can see up to 38 m depth and may be – even deeper, but the further view is concealed behind a limestone ledge.
+The water of Wakulla Spring is very lucid and one can see up to 38 m depth and maybe – even deeper, but the further view is concealed behind a limestone ledge.

 Not always the water is that lucid.
-After heavy rains the water becomes darker – there is brought much tannine from soil into the spring.
+After heavy rains the water becomes darker – there is brought many tannins from the soil into the spring.
 Water quality in the spring unfortunately is declining due to increasing human impact in the aquifer.

-Water of the spring is coming from extensive network of underwater tunnels.
+Water of the spring is coming from an extensive network of underwater tunnels.

 First official diving exploration started here in November 1955, when 355 m long passages were explored.
-During intense and very complex research at the end of 2007 there was reached the current known length of the passages of this cave system – Wakulla – Leon Sinks cave system.
-This length is 51,483 m, thus making it the longest underwater cave in United States.
-Cave has multiple entrances.
+During intense and very complex research has been reached the current (August 2023) known length of the passages of this cave system – Wakulla Cave System.
+This length is 72,171 m, thus making it the longest underwater cave in United States.
+This cave has multiple entrances.